dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.53 - Loading and export performance improvements.
 Placeholder detection for locales.
 - 1.54 - Even faster loading performance.
 Fix crash on `stf_streaming` toc files from TD2.
 Specify avatar in load dialog.
 - 1.55 - Fix issue with some rawfiles not exporting in TD2/Avatar (they were encrypted).
 Label reference models as placeholder.
+- 1.56 - Support BC5 and more sRGB/SNORM formats for images.